syncfusion-content/maui-docs/MAUI/TreeMap/leaf-item-settings.md

 documentation: ug
 ---

-# Leaf item settings in .NET MAUI TreeMap (SfTreeMap)
+# Leaf Item Settings in .NET MAUI TreeMap (SfTreeMap)

 A leaf item in the TreeMap represents a visualized data element.
 It does not contain child items but may have a parent item if levels are specified in the TreeMap control.
 It also allows you to customize the spacing between items, stroke color, stroke width, text style, and text format option in the TreeMap control.

 ## Label path

-The `LabelPath` property of `LeafItemSettings` in `SfTreeMap` is used to display text for leaf items.
+The [LabelPath](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeMap.TreeMapLeafItemSettings.html#Syncfusion_Maui_TreeMap_TreeMapLeafItemSettings_LabelPath) property of [LeafItemSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeMap.SfTreeMap.html#Syncfusion_Maui_TreeMap_SfTreeMap_LeafItemSettings) in [SfTreeMap](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeMap.SfTreeMap.html) is used to display text for leaf items.
 This property enables you to specify the path to the data property containing the text you want to display.

 {% tabs %}
 {% highlight XAML hl_lines="7 8 9" %}